atompacman/IFT630-Project/README.md

 ### Developper instructions
 1. Open the Visual Studio solution -> Solution/IFT630-Project.sln
-2. Right click on the Allegro++ project and click on "Set as StartUp Project"
-3. Build and run with the "Debug x64" configuration
+2. Build and run with the "Debug x64" configuration